How SEO Makes You Money

 - Get more leads/customers organically, without paid ads

 Lets break this down.
 You’re interested in purchasing a high quality fanny pack, because like any logical person, you’re trying to stay ahead of the trends.
-Who wouldn’t want a hands free You assume it’s easiest to look online, to give yourself a broader selection.
+You assume it’s easiest to look online, to give yourself a broader selection.
 Whether desktop or mobile, consumers have become conditioned to search for products and services through Google.

 So, you type “high quality fanny pack” into Google and your search results display within seconds.
 How do you proceed?
 Most likely, you will proceed based on the following criteria: